cunyap/pypocquant/manual/UserInstructions.md

     * `Save POCT template`: Lets you save and print the POCT template to be used for the image acquisition.

-    * `Save QR labels templeate` Lets you save an Excel template to be used to generate QR code labels for all your samples from a list.
+    * `Save QR labels template` Lets you save an Excel template to be used to generate QR code labels for all your samples from a list.

     * `Generate QR labels`: Lets you generate QR labels for your samples using the excel template or a csv file with a list of the names in the correct format (SAMPEID-MANUFACTURER-PLATE-Well-USER).
 You can define the page size, label size, position and number per page to match the format for any printable label paper as i.e from AVERY.